Skip to content

 Comparison: LearnClash daily engagement showing daily quests, friend quests, streak freeze, Clash AI tutor mascot icon, versus Kahoot animated study buddies cheering on solo learners and lecture mode without points or podium LearnClash builds daily quests, friend quests, streak protection, and the Clash AI tutor.
 Kahoot adds animated study buddies and a quieter lecture mode.

 Streaks track days played in a row.
-Miss a day and LearnClash Premium’s streak freeze saves your chain.
+Miss a day and a LearnClash streak freeze can save your chain.
+Every user can hold up to 2 freezes.
 Topic-locked duels let you challenge a friend on one subject.
 Try a football trivia showdown or any other niche.

 Kahoot’s parallel features are different by design.
 Animated study buddies cheer on solo learners in the Kahoot app, added with the September 2025 study release.
 Lecture mode removes time pressure, points, and the podium for inclusive whole-class teaching, addressing long-running research-flagged concerns about competitive stress in mixed-ability rooms.
 There are no daily quests, friend quests, or persistent streak protection on the free tier.